 - payment for accumulated holidays from previous year

 - payment for pro-rated unused leave for current year

 Severance payment is not paid to employees terminated for serious misconduct.

 Termination payments, including current month salary, unused annual leave and severance pay (and overtime, if any), must be paid to the employee within three days of the date of termination.
 However, payment in lieu of notice is payable to the employee on the date of termination.

 The law in Thailand does not prohibit the employer from restricting an employee’s activities during employment and after termination.

-Non-competition and non-solicitation clauses are considered to protect commercial rights and benefits of both parties, and this has to be a reciprocal agreement where:
+Non-competition and non-solicitation clauses are considered to protect commercial rights and benefits of both parties.
+This must be a reciprocal agreement where:

-- in force for specific businesses only, and for a defined period that is considered to be fair
+- It is enforced for specific businesses only and for a defined period that is considered to be fair.

-Fixed-term contracts can only be used for certain types of work, e.g. special projects for up to 2 years, work of a temporary nature and seasonal work.
-The Labor Protection Act governs fixed-term employment contracts, and stipulates that it must be in writing when the employment commences.
+Fixed-term contracts can only be used for certain types of work (e.g. special projects for up to two years or work of a temporary nature and seasonal work).
+The Labor Protection Act governs fixed-term employment contracts and stipulates that it must be in writing when the employment commences.
 Fixed-term contracts must explicitly state that they are ‘fixed’ by defining the start and end date of employment.
 In the contract, it must be clearly stated that the employment will be terminated at the end of the period.